-14.1 following policy describes how Thunderhead handles personal data within its organisation and the key data privacy principles which it complies with.
+14.1 The following policy describes how Thunderhead handles personal data within its organization and the key data privacy principles which it complies with.
 This section focuses on Thunderhead’s role as a data controller and does not form part of Thunderhead’s data processing addendum.

 14.2 Thunderhead has implemented procedures designed to ensure that Customer Data is processed only as instructed by the Customer as described in Appendix A (“Security Controls”, throughout the entire chain of processing activities by Thunderhead and its sub-processors.
 Additionally, the Services undergo security assessments by internal personnel and third parties, which include infrastructure vulnerability assessments and application security assessments.